 Known not to work:

 This enrollment plugin can digest XML from the Luminis Message Broker, allowing realtime Banner to Moodle integration, as well as full XML extractions from Banner.

-You can use this module with or with Luminis Message Broker.
+You can use this module with or without Luminis Message Broker.
 If you do not use Luminis Message Broker, you can instead use this module to import XML files from banner on a manual or automated basis.

 This is a heavily modified version of the IMS Enterprise plugin.

 Unlike the Moodle 1.5 version of this module, the current can be almost completely customized from with the standard Moodle configuration pages.
 If you need to make changes for your specific install, please let me know, so I can look into making it into a preference item (also take a look at the todo list below).

 1. Copy enrol/lmb into the enrol/ directory on your Moodle server.

 2. Copy lang/en_utf8/enrol_lmb.php into the lang/en_utf8/ directory on your Moodle server.

 3. Copy lang/en_utf8/help/enrol/lmb into the lang/en_utf8/help/enrol/ directory on your Moodle server.

 4. You should secure enrol/lmb/secure/ with a username/password using .htaccess.